Liberia Travel Information

 There is a high level of crime in Monrovia and although most crimes against foreigners are opportunistic and petty, there have been incidents of armed robbery as well.

 The police force has very limited resources and cannot be relied upon.
 Crime levels are much higher after dark and travellers shouldn't walk anywhere in the city at night.
-There is a high incidence of rape in Liberia and there have been incidents of rape and attempted rape involving foreign women.
 Theft is common on public transport, in markets and other crowded areas such as in nightclubs and on beaches.

 Travellers to Liberia should not be unduly worried about transgressing social etiquette.
 Avoid boisterous behaviour and ostentatious displays of wealth.
 Remember to make sure you smile at and greet people in the street, especially when they have made eye contact with you.
 Unfortunately, due to the extreme safety precautions one must exercise when visiting Liberia, foreigners may find it impossible to 'scratch under the surface' of Liberian society.

 The country's reputation and the relative absence of foreigners makes it hard to relax in Liberia.
-But although the people may be curious about visitors, and the dangers are real, mostly travellers will find that the locals are friendly and hospitable.
+Although people may be curious about visitors, and the dangers are real, mostly travellers will find that the locals are friendly and hospitable.
 Lastly, never take photographs of military or government buildings and installations without asking permission.

 The 'Liberian fingersnap handshake' is an integral part of the country's culture, the audible snap said to represent how slave owners would break slave's fingers.
 It is consequently a celebration of freedom in Liberia, seen throughout all levels of society.